theupdateframework/pep-on-pypi-with-tuf/README.rst

 to secure their projects with their own developer keys, then their projects will be very secure.
 Otherwise, TUF will still protect them in many cases:

-1. Minimum security (no action by a developer): protects *binned* and projects without developer keys from CDNs [19]_ or public mirrors, but not from some PyPI compromises.
+1. Minimum security (no action by a developer): protects *bins* and projects without developer keys from CDNs [19]_ or public mirrors, but not from some PyPI compromises.
 This is because continuous delivery requires some keys to be online.
 This level of security protects projects from being accidentally or deliberately tampered with by a mirror or a CDN because the mirror or CDN will not have any of the PyPI or developer keys required to sign for projects.
-    However, it would not protect projects from attackers who have compromised PyPI because they will be able to manipulate the TUF metadata for *binned* projects with the appropriate online keys.
+    However, it would not protect projects from attackers who have compromised PyPI because they will be able to manipulate the TUF metadata for *bins* projects with the appropriate online keys.

 In order to complete support for continuous delivery, we propose three delegated targets roles:

-3. *binned*: Signs for all PyPI projects.
+3. *bins*: Signs for all PyPI projects.

 The *targets* role MUST delegate all PyPI projects to the three delegated targets roles in the order of appearance listed above.
-This means that when pip downloads with TUF a distribution from a project on PyPI, it will consult the *binned* role about the TUF metadata for the project.
-If the *binned* role has not delegated the project, then the project is considered to be non-existent on PyPI.
-Therefore, the project will be signed for by the *binned* role.
+This means that when pip downloads with TUF a distribution from a project on PyPI, it will consult the *bins* role about the TUF metadata for the project.
+If the *bins* role has not delegated the project, then the project is considered to be non-existent on PyPI.
+Therefore, the project will be signed for by the *bins* role.

-The *binned* role offers minimum security because PyPI will sign for projects without developer keys with an online key in order to permit continuous delivery.
+The *bins* role offers minimum security because PyPI will sign for projects without developer keys with an online key in order to permit continuous delivery.